 Welcome to my website.
 The information included here reflects my professional life as a performer and teacher.
 Highlighted also are the activities of my current flute studio and accomplishments of former students.

-If you are interested in the Shepherd School you will want to click on Flute Studio, and also on Advice/Inspiration, which discusses topics of special interest, including what I look for in a prospective student.
+If you are interested in investigating the flute studio at Rice University’s Shepherd School of Music you will want to click on Flute Studio and also on Advice/Inspiration, which discusses topics of special interest, including what I look for in a prospective student.
 To hear samples from my releases Dedicated to Barrère and Dedicated to Barrère, Vol. 2, featuring music written for the great Franco-American flutist Georges Barrère, click on Listen.

 I’m very pleased to announce that Albany Records has recently released a recording project that has been very near to my heart: works for flute, clarinet, and piano by Martin Amlin (Troy 1567).
 A professor and chair of theory and composition at Boston University, Martin was the first pianist of the Webster Trio and has been a dear friend for almost three decades.
 We recorded his first flute sonata for my inaugural CD, The Sky’s the Limit, and this new CD includes our performances of his second sonata and Morceau de Concours for flute and piano, as well as his Trio Sonatina for flute, clarinet, and piano–all works that are published by Presser.

 New menu items on my site this year are links to faculty recital videos and a page dedicated to the Caselli Ensemble, a woodwind quintet of San Francisco Symphony members that existed only from 1981-83.
 Chamber music collaborations have always served a pivotal function in my musical life, and the concerts I played as flutist of that quintet were some of the finest in my chamber music career.
 If you’re interested, you can listen to works recorded live during the two concert series that we performed at the Legion of Honor in San Francisco.